konero/OpenToonzCommunityPack/README.md

-# Toonz Community FX
+# OpenToonz Community Pack
-GLSL shaders, C++ plugins and MacroFX created by the community for OpenToonz software.
+A collection of themes, GLSL shaders, macro FX and plugins created and shared by the community.